AryanKalaria/personal-projects/DownloadAutomation/README.md

 ### List of Sub-problems:
 1. How will I find out if a file is in the "Downloads" folder?
-2.
+2. How will I know if something was downloaded in "Downloads"?
+3. How will I check if the "Downloads" folder has folders but no other files?

 ### Solution to Sub-problems:
-1. I used the "os" '(specifically, "os.path.isfile(**file**)")' lilbrary in python and found out if the "file" exists in the given path.
+1. I used the "os" (specifically, `os.path.isfile(file)`) lilbrary in python and found out if the "file" exists in the given path.
 With this I also learned how to navigate from my current directory to the "Downloads" folder on my Mac.
+   - See "checking_for_directory.py" and "check_for_file.py"
+2. I used the `os.listdir(directory)` to see if the "directory" has any files in it.
+   - See "check_if_dir_is_empty.py"
+3. I used the fact that my default folders are all capitalized and have no symbols and that files usually have an extention.
+Therefore, any item with an extention will be a file.
+   - See "folders_but_no_file.py"

 ### Concepts Learned:
+1. `['.DS_Store', '.localized']` are default, hidden files in the "Downloads" folder in a Mac and need to be considered.
+Their existence though does not need to be manipulated